00078-0846-XX KYMRIAH SUS (NOVARTIS PHARMACEUTICALS CORP)

-Tisagenlecleucel for the treatment of B-cell precursor acute lymphoblastic leukemia (ALL) is considered medically necessary if the medical appropriateness criteria are met.
+Tisagenlecleucel for the treatment of B-cell precursor acute lymphoblastic leukemia (ALL) and Large B-Cell Lymphoma is considered medically necessary if the medical appropriateness criteria are met.
 (See Medical Appropriateness below.)

 Tisagenlecleucel for the treatment of other conditions/diseases is considered investigational.

-Tisagenlecleucel is considered medically appropriate in the treatment of B-cell precursor acute lymphoblastic leukemia if ALL of the following criteria are met:
+Tisagenlecleucel is considered medically appropriate if ALL of the following criteria are met:

 Life expectancy greater than 12 weeks